-Department of Justice and the Equal Employment Opportunity Commission.
-The new language is neither intended to impose any new obligations on grantees with respect to LSC-related regulatory compliance matters, nor assume LSC authority for enforcing the ADA that LSC does not possess.
+LSC is proposing to change the terms "handicapped persons" as they appear in this section to "persons with disabilities."
+In addition, LSC is proposing to add language to make reference to the ADA.
+The new language would note that requirements of this Part apply in addition to any responsibilities legal services programs may have under applicable requirements of the Americans with Disabilities Act and applicable implementing regulations of the Department of Justice and the Equal Employment Opportunity Commission.
+The proposed language is not intended to impose any new obligations on grantees with respect to LSC-related regulatory compliance matters, nor assume LSC authority for enforcing the ADA that LSC does not possess.